West Coast Naval Command: History

 The West Coast Naval Command was formed as a war unit on 1 January 1928, with the name West Coast Naval District.
 The background was the lack of clear command conditions and a unified staff for the Swedish coastal areas in war or in danger of war.
 Through the Defence Act of 1925, the territorial waters along the Swedish coast were divided into naval districts, where the West Coast Naval District constituted one of six naval districts.
 The naval district included the territorial waters, the naval defence district and the part that constituted land territory.
 By the Defence Act of 1936, it was decided that all naval districts would be peace-organized from 1 July 1937.
 With the new organization, the naval district came to include staff, personnel department, quartermaster administration, health care administration, kameralkontor, and from 1 August 1939 ship depots were added, as well as naval depots and Älvsborg Coastal Artillery Detachment.
-From 1 October 1942, the organization was expanded in the form of the Gothenburg Department for the ship units, the Gothenburg Coastal Artillery Defence and Älvsborg Coastal Artillery Regiment, and in 1943 with the Gothenburg Naval Station (Göteborgs örlogsstation) and the Gothenburg Naval Shipyard (Göteborgs örlogsvarv).
+From 1 October 1942, the organization was expanded in the form of the Gothenburg Department for the ship units, the Gothenburg Coastal Artillery Defence and Älvsborg Coastal Artillery Regiment, and in 1943 with the Gothenburg Naval Station (Göteborgs örlogsstation) and the Gothenburg Naval Yard (Göteborgs örlogsvarv).
 In the years 1939–1945, the naval district also consisted of the Väner Department (Väneravdelningen) with associated ship detachment, fish distribution center and a coast guard department.

 On 1 October 1957, the West Coast Naval District was reorganized into Naval Command West, where Gothenburg Coastal Artillery Defence was separated so that on 1 July 1958, it formed its own authority.
 Gothenburg Coastal Artillery Defence itself was amalgamated with Gothenburg and Bohus as well as Halland Defence District (Fo 32/31) and adopted the name Gothenburg and Bohus as well as Halland Defence District together with Gothenburg Coastal Artillery Defence (Gbk/Fo 32/31).
 The new organization consisted of a command organization with staff and administration, the 5th Coastal Artillery Brigade, the 12th Coastal Artillery Group and the Bohus Group (Bohusgruppen).
 From 1960, the 2nd Helicopter Division (2. helikopterdivisionen) was also added, which was initially based at Torslanda Airfield.
 On 1 October 1966, a new regional command was introduced within the Swedish Armed Forces.
 Thus, the Naval Command West adopted the new name West Coast Naval Base.
 The West Coast Naval Base was in turn directly subordinate to the military commander of the Western Military District, from having previously been directly subordinate to the Chief of the Navy.
 The West Coast Naval Base in turn consisted of staff and administration, as well as Älvsborg Radio, the coast guard organization and ships and helicopter units.